 Organizational process assets updates

-Findings such as identified reasons for variation, corrective and preventive actions selected along with their reasons are documented.
-Schedule data, project schedule and even risk register are some of the documents that may get updated, and there could be others to be updated based on what you discover while executing this process.
+Findings such as identified reasons for variation, corrective and preventive actions selected along their reasons are documented.
+Schedule data, project schedule, and even risk register are some of the documents that may get updated, and there could be others to be updated based on what you discover while executing this process.